emoryhubbard/lessons/tailwind.md

 ### 2) Preventing Grenade Styling

-Tailwind enforces per-element utility classes, making it impossible for a teammate to accidentally override unrelated elements via the cascade.
+Tailwind only affects the element it is used on, making it impossible for a teammate to accidentally override unrelated elements via the cascade.

 **index.html in Tailwind (grenade impossible)**
 ```html